callicles/callicles.github.io/_posts/2015-08-20-angular-performance-development-guide.md

 categories: "Angular chrome-extension performance"
 ---

 [Angular performance](https://github.com/Linkurious/angular-performance) is a chrome extension I developed while working for [Linkurious](http://linkurio.us) to get concrete performance metrics about any angular application.
-As of now, I try to maintain it on my free time, which I don't have that much since I am also working on another open source project called [GitRank](https://github.com/gitlinks/github-rank-project).
+As of now, I try to maintain it on my free time, which I don't have that much since I am also working on another open source project called [GitRank](https://github.com/gitlinks/github-rank-project) and is enrolled in a master engineering degree at Cornell Tech.
 As a consequence, I am trying to make it easier for anyone to make pull requests and try to fix or improve stuff in the extension by providing this guide.

-Please provide any feedback you feel necessary in the comments below, I will try to improve this according to them.
+Please give me any feedback you feel necessary in the comments below, I will try to improve this according to them.

 * TOC
 {:toc}